Michigan Indian Leadership Program (MILP)

 When does the program begin?

-NOTE: Late applications will be considered on a space available basis or be placed on the waiting list.
+All applications must be postmarked or email stamped by this deadline date.
+Late applications will be considered on a space available basis or put on a waiting list.

 How do I apply for MILP?